 - Maximum grant request up to $250,000, with a minimum request of $10,000.

-- Grants can be used to fund a wide range of community-based FCM activities that will achieve on-ground threatened native fauna conservation outcomes directly, improve methods or technologies through research and development, or improve an organisation’s capacity for FCM.
+- Grants can be used to fund a wide range of community-based FCM activities that will achieve on-ground native fauna conservation outcomes directly, improve methods or technologies through research and development, or improve an organisation’s capacity for FCM.

 - Grants are not applicable to domestic cat management.